Founder

 Howard-Bostic has published several manuscripts including a book chapter titled, "Aggression and Violence in Teen Girls," in Black Girls and Adolescents: Facing Life Challenges.
 Another article, "Is Mutual Violent Combat (MVC) A Gender-Neutral Conceptualization of Intimate Partner Violence?" was published in Conference of the International Journal of Arts and Sciences.
 She also published "Women's Emotive Responses and Female-Perpetrated Intimate Partner Violence" in the Journal of International Criminal Justice Research.
 The manuscript "A Hybrid Learner-Centered Pedagogy" was published in the Journal of the East Coast Colleges Social Science Association.
 In addition, Howard-Bostic co-published The Handbook of General Sociology.

-Dr. Howard-Bostic facilitates college and university service learning projects, community-based youth programs, and international learning initiatives.
+Dr. Howard-Bostic facilitates service learning projects, community-based youth programs, and international learning initiatives.
 For over fifteen years, she has generated social change as a university administrator and a community developer.
 She has participated in international projects in Brazil, Liberia, Cuba, Jamaica, and Vancouver.
 She has been a phenomenal mentor and Girl Scout troop leader.
 She also serves as a role model to her students.
 Students accompany Howard-Bostic with service learning projects.